 McGarvie opens the book with an author’s note explaining her passion and establishing her authority on this much-needed resource called leadership.
 Published by McGraw-Hill in October 2005 and distributed outside the US, including Spanish, Indian and Russian language versions.
 Joe Forehand, former Chairman and CEO of Accenture wrote the Foreword.

 How do you live a courageous life?
-How do women overcome limitations to their success?
 How can you live a normal life and also make a difference to society?
-Audiences and millennials ask me these questions and wonder if there is a woman who overcame difficulties while having a career, a family and independence.
-I searched for a living role model who found happiness and success while still able to alert others to threats to and societal restraints upon female autonomy.
+Audiences from all generations, particularly baby boomers and millennials, ask me these questions and wonder.
+They are interested in contemporary people who overcame difficulties to build a career, a family and independence.
+I searched for the stories of Americans who reinvented their lives after adversity—figuratively, falling off the wall-- to pull their lives together.

 Over a three-year period beginning in 2015, I interviewed men and women about the struggle for women’s equality in the United States during the last five decades of the 20th century.
 From that experience, I learned several insights to the key to success, including self-reinvention and resilience.
 I want to share the learnings from my research in this new project.